Police officer sexually assaulted woman in alleyway on night out, court hears

 A Sussex Police custody inspector allegedly told a woman as he sexually assaulted her “you’re saying no but I think you’re actually saying yes”, a court has heard.

-On the first day of a trial at Hove Crown Court, jurors heard how Mike Sinden, 35, of Kinfauns Avenue, pulled the woman, who known to him, into an alleyway.
+On the first day of a trial at Hove Crown Court, jurors heard how Mike Sinden, 35, of Kinfauns Avenue, Eastbourne, pulled the woman, who was known to him, into an alleyway.

-The pair were on a night out with friends and colleagues in Eastbourne on March 10, 2022.
+The pair were on a night out with friends in Eastbourne on March 10 2022, the court heard.

 When other members of the group came out of the club, she told the defendant they were coming and walked out of the alleyway.

-Sinden denies the allegation and in a prepared statement to police said it was “entirely consensual”.
+In a prepared statement to police, Sinden also said sexual activity was “entirely consensual”.

 The group had been drinking from 3pm at a couple of pubs in Eastbourne before heading to Eastbourne Cocktail Club for karaoke later in the evening where the alleged incident took place.

-Following the night out, Sinden messaged the woman, who was known to him, to say he hoped that she “didn’t feel bad” about the evening, to which she replied: “I don’t feel great about any of it, I’m trying to forget it.
+Following the night out, Sinden messaged the woman to say he hoped that she “didn’t feel bad” about the evening, to which she replied: “I don’t feel great about any of it, I’m trying to forget it.
 I definitely said no to you.”

 In the messages also read out in court, Sinden responded: “Everyone was drunk and I won’t mention it again”.